 The table below indicates key dates and holidays during the 2023-2024 school year.
 Teachers are not available during the holidays and breaks listed below.
-These dates are not business days and should be considered when determining course end dates and the 5- business day turnaround for marking students complete and completing grading.
+These dates are not business days and should be considered when determining course end dates and the 5-business day turnaround for marking students complete and completing grading.

-Pearson teachers have flexibility to schedule a 5-day Spring Break during March 1 - April 30.
+\\Pearson teachers have flexibility to schedule a 5-day Spring Break during March 1 - April 30.
 During that week, teachers will not be available for Teacher Time and 1:1 appointments and will not grade or respond to communications.
-All communications will be returned on the first day they return.
-All grading must be completed prior to logging off for Spring Break.
+Teachers will return all communications on the first day they return.
+Teachers will ensure all grading is complete prior to logging off for their Spring Break.